tomsWebConsulting/twcsl/Store Product Detail Price Variant Add/README.md

   **before** the **store price change** code.
 Read the code for any instructions within.

-## Notes
+## Note

 The search text you enter needs to target the end of the price.
 For prices that end with a currency symbol, it is easy.
-For example if you currency is Euros then you enter **€** for search text.
-If the symbol is in another location then things get a bit trickier.
+For example if the currency is Euros then you enter **€** for search text.
+If the price ends with numbers then things get a bit trickier.
 You need to use a regular expression.
 For example **/(\\\d+(?:,\\\d{3})*)(\\\\.\\\d{2})?/**.

 ## Make a Donation